RasLillebo/HighFrequencyEconometrics-HAR-vs.-Neural-Networks/README.md

 # High Frequency Econometrics:
 # HAR vs. Neural-Networks
-###### (This walkthrough contain the following subjects: High Frequency Econometrics, High Frequency data manipulation, HAR, Neural Networks, Bagging, Cross-validation, Bayesian Ensemble)
+###### (Disclaimer: High Frequency Econometrics, High Frequency data manipulation, HAR, Neural Networks, Bagging, Cross-validation, Bayesian Ensemble)

 Inspired by Hillebrand &amp; Medeiros (2012) and Corsi (2009), I put neural networks in a High frequency environment, and tested the performance of the two models (HAR &amp; Neural Networks). - The data used in this project is 2 years worth of intraday 5-minute realized volatility (See: Sheppard, Patton, Liu, 2012) from 20 Dow Jones stocks, that has been scrutinized using bivariate analysis and manipulation into a single dimension.